jimmyn123/StudentPlanner/README.md

 This was made to demonstrate the ability to create an android app for the phone.
 This application is not yet finished and will be frequently updated.

+1.7 Features
+- Updated Assessments with goal dates
+- Updated AlarmReceiver to notify depending on if course or assessment is due
+- New function to build notifications

 1.6 Features:
 - Updates to validation
 - Updates to usability